Skip to main content

 4.4(8,728 reviews)

-The Chalermphrakiat Clock Tower is one of Chiang Rai's most recognisable landmarks, built in 2005 to commemorate the 60th birthday of Her Majesty Queen Sirikit, the Queen Mother of Thailand.
-Designed by celebrated local artist Chalermchai Kositpipat — the same visionary behind the famous White Temple — the tower is covered in intricate golden patterns and ornate detailing that reflect the artistry and cultural identity of northern Thailand.
-Beyond its striking appearance, the tower comes alive each evening with free light and music shows at 7pm, 8pm, and 9pm, each lasting around seven minutes.
-The surrounding area is lively throughout the day, with cafes, bakeries, restaurants, and shops clustered nearby, making it a natural gathering point for both locals and visitors.
-The central location in Tambon Wiang also makes it a practical base for exploring other attractions across central Chiang Rai on foot.
-Good to know: The nightly light shows are a highlight worth planning around, so arriving a few minutes early to secure a good viewing spot is advisable.
-During the day, the early morning and late afternoon offer cooler temperatures and better light for photography.
-The tower is a public landmark with no admission fee and no set opening hours, so it is accessible at any time.
+The Chalermphrakiat Clock Tower is one of Chiang Rai's most recognisable landmarks, designed by celebrated local artist Chalermchai Kositpipat — the same artist behind the city's famous White Temple.
+Built in 2005 to honour the 60th birthday of Her Majesty Queen Sirikit, the Queen Mother of Thailand, the tower is adorned with intricate golden patterns and ornate detailing that reflect the artistic traditions of northern Thailand.
+Each evening, the tower hosts free light and music shows at 7pm, 8pm, and 9pm, with each show running approximately seven minutes.
+The surrounding area in central Tambon Wiang is lively throughout the day, with cafes, bakeries, restaurants, and shops clustered nearby, making the tower a natural gathering point for locals and visitors alike.
+Its central position also makes it a practical starting point for exploring other attractions across central Chiang Rai on foot.
+Good to know: The nightly light shows draw crowds, so arriving a few minutes early helps secure a comfortable viewing spot.
+The tower is a public landmark with no admission fee and no set opening hours, making it accessible at any time of day.
+For photography, early morning or late afternoon offers cooler temperatures and more flattering natural light.

 Experience hints